Hatrison/SelfAssessment/Skills/JavaScript.md

   - ...rest: 🖐️ used
   - typeof: 🖐️ used
   - destructuring: 🖐️ used
-  - generator: 👂 heard
+  - generator: 🖐️ used
-  - iterator: 👂 heard
+  - iterator: 🖐️ used
-  - async generator: 👂 heard
+  - async generator: 🖐️ used
-  - async iterator: 👂 heard
+  - async iterator: 🖐️ used
   - chaining: 🖐️ used
-  - optional chaining
+  - optional chaining: 🖐️ used
   - IIFE: 🖐️ used
   - global: 🖐️ used
-  - globalThis: 👂 heard
+  - globalThis: 🖐️ used
   - window: 🖐️ used
   - getters and setters: 🖐️ used
   - **proto**: 🖐️ used